MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 1. Select **Index and Reservation**.
 1. Select the **Allocation** tab.

 For example, you use two group names, and set them to **channel** and **customerGroup**.
-Those names will then be valid for allocation-related requests when you call the configuration update API.
+Those names are valid for allocation-related requests when you call the configuration update API.

 ### Map allocation groups to Intelligent Order Management mappings